codeREADr/api/1.0/contents/Databases.md

 <a name="upload"></a><h2>Uploading a CSV File to a Database</h2>

-You must use HTTP POST method to pass the csvfile.
+<b>NOTE:</b> This API is a HTTP multipart/form-data POST request to submit normal variables i.e. `section`, `action`, etc and the actual CSV data file under the param `csvfile`.

 <h3>Required Variables</h3>